apache/apisix-website/website/blog/2021/12/01/apisix-supports-azure-functions.md

 ## How azure-functions plugin works

 The `azure-functions` plugin lets the users define an upstream to the azure `HTTP Trigger` serverless function for a gateway URI.
-If enabled, this plugin terminates the ongoing request to that particular URI and initiates a new request to the azure faas (the new upstream) on behalf of the client with the suitable authorization details set by the users, request headers, request body, params(all these three components are passed from the original request) and returns the response body, status code and the headers back to the original client that has invoked the request to the APISIX agent.
+If enabled, this plugin terminates the ongoing request to that particular URI and initiates a new request to the azure faas (the new upstream) on behalf of the client with the suitable authorization details set by the users, request headers, request body, params(all these three components are passed from the original request) and returns the response body, status code and the headers back to the original client that has invoked the request to the Apache APISIX agent.

 The plugin supports authorization to azure faas service via API keys and azure active directory.